GSA/digitalgov.gov/content/posts/2013-07-25-noaas-whale-alert-ship-strike-reduction-for-right-whales-app.md

 ---
-url: /2013/07/25/noaas-whale-alert-ship-strike-reduction-for-right-whales-app/
 date: 2013-07-25 9:32:26 -0400
 title: 'NOAA&#8217;s Whale Alert – Ship Strike Reduction for Right Whales App'
-summary: Mariners now have an anytime, anywhere resource to aid in the reduction
+summary: Mariners now have an anytime, anywhere resource to aid in the
 authors:
   - brandon-barr
 categories: